htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     when authenticating with remote services.

 ``GAHP_SSL_CAFILE`` :index:`GAHP_SSL_CAFILE`
-    The path and file name of a file containing one or more trusted CA’s certificates to be used by GAHP servers when authenticating with remote services.
+    The path and file name of a file containing one or more trusted CA's certificates to be used by GAHP servers when authenticating with remote services.